Devonport, Tasmania: Sport and recreation

+Devonport offers a range of sporting and recreational facilities, includin sporting grounds and public open space, such as the coastal Mersey Bluff Cultural Discovery Walk, Heritage Walk Track and the Tasmanian Arboretum providing recreational walking tracks.

-Devonport has a rich sporting culture, with the Devonport Football Club (Magpies) competing in the North West Football League (NWFL), having secured back-to-back Senior Premierships in 2021 and 2022.
-The East Devonport Football Club (Swans) also plays in the NWFL, with teams like Ulverstone and Penguin.
-The Devonport Rugby Club competes in the Tasmanian Rugby Union Statewide League, and touch football is organised by the Devonport Touch Football Association at Meercroft Park.
+Australian rules football is represented by the Devonport Football Club (Magpies), which competes in the North West Football League (NWFL) and won consecutive Senior Premierships in 2021 and 2022.
+The East Devonport Football Club (Swans) also competes in the NWFL, alongside clubs such as Ulverstone and Penguin.
+Rugby union is represented by the Devonport Rugby Club, which competes in the Tasmanian Rugby Union Statewide League.

-In soccer, Devonport City Football Club plays in the National Premier Leagues Tasmania and fields a reserve team in the Northern Championship.
+In association football, Devonport City Football Club competes in the National Premier Leagues Tasmania, with a reserve side playing in the Northern Championship.

-Cricket is represented by the Devonport Cricket Club in the North Western Tasmanian Cricket Association.
-Devonport’s hockey teams compete in the Hockey Tasmania leagues.
+Cricket is represented by the Devonport Cricket Club, which competes in the North Western Tasmanian Cricket Association.
+Hockey teams from Devonport participate in competitions administered by Hockey Tasmania.

-The Devonport Warriors, based at the Devonport Recreation Centre, are the largest basketball club in the North West Basketball Union, with over 750 members and a legacy of success, including hosting the Under-14 Australian Junior Championships in 1974 and representing Devonport in the National Basketball League between 1983-1984.
+Basketball is centred on the Devonport Warriors.
+The club is the largest in the North West Basketball Union and has hosted national events, including the Under-14 Australian Junior Championships in 1974.
+The Warriors also represented Devonport in the National Basketball League during the 1983 and 1984 seasons.

-Netball is centered at Devonport Netball in Spreyton, participating in statewide events.
+Netball in the Devonport region is administered by the Devon Netball Association, based in Spreyton, with teams participating in statewide competitions.

-Devonport hosts a leg of the Tasmanian Cycling Christmas Carnival Series, along with athletics and woodchopping events.

-The Devonport Golf Club has hosted major events like the Tasmanian Open and Tasmanian Seniors Open.
-The annual Devonport Regatta features powerboat racing, while the Devonport Cup, held in January at the Spreyton racecourse, is a major horse racing event.
-The city also hosts regular harness and greyhound racing at the Devonport Showgrounds.
+Golf is represented by the Devonport Golf Club, which has hosted tournaments including the Tasmanian Open and Tasmanian Seniors Open.
+The annual Devonport Regatta includes powerboat racing and other water-based events, while the Devonport Cup, held in January, is a major thoroughbred horse racing event.

+The annual Devonport Triathlon, held in February, serves as an Oceania continental championship event.

+Sporting venues

-The Splash Devonport Aquatic and Leisure Centre offers a gym and indoor pool within the Don Reserve.
-Devonport Tennis Club and East Devonport Tennis Club compete in the Tennis North West Association, and the annual Devonport Triathlon in February serves as the Oceania continental championship.
+Major sporting venues in Devonport include Devonport Oval, which hosts Australian rules football and cricket, and the Devonport Recreation Centre, which is the home venue of the Devonport Warriors basketball club.
+Aquatic and fitness facilities are provided by the Splash Devonport Aquatic and Leisure Centre at the Don Reserve.
+Tennis facilities are operated by the Devonport Tennis Club and East Devonport Tennis Club, which compete in competitions administered by the Tennis North West Association.
+Touch football is organised by the Devonport Touch Football Association at Meercroft Park.

+The Spreyton Racecourse hosts thoroughbred horse racing events, including the Devonport Cup.